Urological tests and procedures

 We offer a variety of urological tests and procedures that can be performed in the comfort of our Medford office.
 Here our friendly staff and experienced physicians will provide you with exceptional care, while making you feel as comfortable as possible.

-SpaceOAR Hydrogel is an option for men preparing to undergo radiation treatment for prostate cancer.
-It is an absorable gel that creates a temporary space between the prostate and the rectum, designed to reduce radiation dose to the rectum.
+Rogue Valley Urology offers SpaceOAR Hydrogel as an option for men preparing to undergo radiation treatment for prostate cancer.
+It is an absorbable gel that creates a temporary space between the prostate and the rectum, designed to reduce radiation dose to the rectum.
 It is inserted via a minimally invasive procedure in the office and is naturally absorbed by the body in about six months.
 Please visit SpaceOAR.com for more information.

 We may perform a cystoscopy to diagnose or treat conditions affecting your bladder and urethra.
 By inserting a small, hollow tube with a lens called a cystoscope into your urethra and then into your bladder, we can determine the causes of symptoms such as blood in your urine, incontinence, overactive bladder, and frequent urinary tract infections.